Gigahood/DSA-Assignment/README.md

 # How to contribute to the assignment

-1. Fork this repo to your own github account
-    - Your github account will now have a copy of this assignment

-2. Clone the repo that inside **YOUR** github account
+1. Open a branch, please **do not** directly change inside master branch.

+2. Make any changes on the branch

-3. Create branch and make your changes on the branch
+3. after done changing, commit and push on your branch. **Please do not make any changes on the master branch yet.**
-    - Please **DO NOT** make any changes on your master or else you cant proceed later

-4. After you commit/ done everything you want to do with your branch/features/changes, create a pull request.
+4. Open a pull request to get merge into master branch.

 ### Refer to the [draft](/draft.md) to see documentation.